AgBioData/Pan-genomes/Pan-genome_resource.md

 Example showing how pan-genome analyis helped identify disease resistance genes: \
 [Gao, L., Gonda, I., Sun, H. et al. The tomato pan-genome uncovers new genes and a rare allele regulating fruit flavor.
 Nat Genet 51, 1044–1051 (2019).](https://doi.org/10.1038/s41588-019-0410-2)

+As a pangenome captures all gene variants found in the sequenced individuals, it is possible to identify a subset of individuals representing gene absence as well as each diverse haplotype.
+This subset of individuals can then be assessed to determine the impact of this diversity on crop traits.
+Pangenomes can also identify genes that lack significant haplotype diversity.
+In these cases, teh introduction of diversity through mutagenesis or genome editing may be required to assess gene function.

 *[Add: types of analyses, types of datasets, file formats, and if available: tutorials]*
   </details>